Pipelines glossary

 Recover

-Recover, along with alarm, is one of the two types of events that a workflow monitor can alert on.
+A recover is one of the two types of events that a workflow monitor can alert on, the other being alarm.
 Recover events are hysteric, meaning that the recover event can only be reported on a test that has a previous alarm event.
 In such a situation, when the monitor detects that the test has met the recover conditions, a recover event is reported.
 Depending on the monitor type, these recover conditions can be configurable.

 Recover actions are performed when the recover event is reported by the monitor.
 Repeated occurrences of the test meeting the recover conditions do not retrigger recover actions.